Meet Plant-Ag, the $9 billion startup that will let you trace your food from field-to-plate

 The tool “blew my mind,” Giscombe says.
 “I thought, ‘What if this technology could be a component of something bigger that reshapes that system?'”

-Right now, Plant-Ag is in the process of acquiring this technology and integrating it into the platform alongside blockchain and vertical farming.
+Right now, Plant-Ag is in the process of acquiring this technology and integrating it into its platform, alongside the blockchain and its farming techniques.
 Once this triad is set, Giscombe says the plan is to make the platform open source, accessible to the entire produce industry.

 He compares their decision to Tesla removing its electric vehicle patents.
 By putting Tesla’s battery technology out there, Elon Musk made progress collaborative.
 Giscombe argues the food system needs a similar shared, rapidly evolving platform.
 “That technology creates efficiencies for us that equate to more dollars and cents, and it allows us to build more advanced processes than other providers are currently utilizing,” he says.
 “And that’s why it should be a baseline for how the whole industry operates.”